Corporate Head Office

 *Pets Passport: It is the passenger’s responsibility to ensure that the Pet Passport presented is up to date and complies with the vaccination and treatment requirements of the destination country.
 We cannot accept liability for any guide/assistance dogs that are incorrectly documented.
 We recommend if you have any doubts about your dog’s eligibility to travel that you contact the destination airport prior to travel, to confirm Pet Passport details.

 *Third country veterinary health certificate: Guide dog and assistance dog owners in countries which do not issue Pet Passports, will need to obtain an official veterinary health certificate to show that their dog complies with the rules of the Pet Travel Scheme.

 Deaf or hearing impaired passengers, who are self-reliant, as per the above guidelines, may travel without an accompanying adult aged 16 or over.

-Passengers with reduced mobility who are travelling with an electric wheelchair/mobility scooter are required to advise us at least 48 hours before travel of the weight and lowest collapsed height of the wheelchair.
+Passengers with reduced mobility who are travelling with an electric wheelchair/mobility scooter are required to advise us at least 48 hours before travel of the make, model, weight and lowest collapsed height of the wheelchair.
 Passengers are also asked to bring the operating instructions to the airport .

 Electric wheelchairs/mobility scooter must comply with the following to be accepted for carriage: